09petrella/Class_Project/README.md

 The data will be displayed in tablkes, charts, merged data sets, and multiple charts to give visualiztions on outcomes.

 ## Machine Learning
-- technology document
+- Supervised learning

 ## Database:
+- The data was cleaned through jupyter notebook
-Data will be stored in AWS and we will create a database engine that will allow Pandas to communicate with PostgresSQL
+- Data will be stored in AWS and we will create a database engine that will allow Pandas to communicate with PostgresSQL

 Plan for the model outputs - Put in name of actor and see what name would be… how much is this movie going to make based off of this actor… / director…